solid-contrib/information/weekly-updates/this-week-in-solid-2019-09-05.md

 * [Accelerating the pace of change for data ownership by David Lee in The Scotsman](https://www.scotsman.com/business/accelerating-the-pace-of-change-for-data-ownership-1-4993209)

+Upcoming Solid talks:
+* Mitzi L to speak at the [Nextcloud conference on the 15th September](https://nextcloud.com/conf-2019/)

 ### Upcoming Events
 Solid Events are run by members of the Solid community like you.
 If you are interested in organising a Solid Event you may be interested in reading the tips for a organising successful Solid events [here](https://github.com/solid/information/blob/master/solid-events.md).